 By Rosa Noriega-Rocha and Christopher Soriano

-Amid the Black Lives Matter protests after the death of George Floyd, there emerged a cry for justice demanding local and state governments to defund the police.
+Amid the deaths of George Floyd, Breonna Taylor, and countless other Black individuals, there emerged a cry for justice demanding local and state governments to defund the police.
 The world watched as the United States grappled with its identity as a police state under the hands of white supremacy.
-It didn’t take long for the cry to reach Watsonville, CA and Pajaro Valley Unified School District (or PVUSD).
+It didn’t take long for the cry to reach the Pajaro Valley Unified School District (PVUSD) located in Watsonville, CA.

 In response to the political climate, a survey conducted and posted by a collective of current and former PVUSD students (organizing under the name of @pvusdstudents_deserve), aimed to collect data about the presence of SROs on school grounds.
 They received a total of 596 responses from PVUSD students and alumni.
 The data revealed that 80.5% of students did not feel safe with SROs in their schools and that 49% have witnessed an SRO harassing or profiling another student.
 Furthermore, 85% of students reported that SROs did not contribute to their academic success.
 Instead, the top three factors that students claimed to have attributed to their success have been teachers, friends, and EAOP counselors.